ChilimanTube/OmegaBot/README.md

 At the moment, **Omega can only be controlled by slash commands**.
 Slash commands are more user friendly.
 However, inline commands using prefix are *coming soon*.

-__**NOTE:**__ This bot is specifically made for one server.
+:warning: __**NOTE:**__ This bot is specifically made for one server.
 There are hard-coded IDs of channels and roles.
-You may need to change those in order for the bot to run correctly.
+You may need to change those in order for the bot to run correctly. :warning:

 ### Author: Vojtěch Král (@ChilimanTube) :+1: